Errors in J

 Running this on a noun would result in a domain error.

-To give you a concrete example, this code will run fine:
+To give you a concrete example, this code runs fine:

 ([:-[: + *) 1